 The anatomy of the hand is incomplete without understanding the wrist.
 This complex structure connects the entire hand to the radius and ulna, facilitates the passage of tendons together with the above mentioned neurovascular structures from the forearm to the hand, and permits us to exploit all its movements.
 Those are flexion, extension, abduction, and adduction of the hand.

-This quiz is specially designed to test your knowledge about the hand and wrist.
+Take this specially designed quiz to test your knowledge about the hand and wrist.
 It specifically focuses on bones, muscles (including attachments, innervation, functions), arteries, veins, and nerves.
-Tackle it to cement and master the anatomy of the hand and wrist!